 School Coordination.
 Schools of varying types and campus sizes are a major part of the landscape in Bellaire.
 Along with large-scale office buildings along and near Loop 610, school campuses are also among the community's most significant traffic generators, including bus traffic and pick-up/drop-off queuing.
 This ranges from elementary schools that create localized traffic impacts within neighborhoods (e.g., Horn Elementary) to high school campuses (Bellaire High School in the southwest with approximately nearly 3,500 students currently, and Episcopal High School in the northeast with approximately 700 students) that impact traffic patterns on adjacent thoroughfares, as well as nearby neighborhood streets, during peak morning and afternoon times.
-In particular, streets and intersections in northeast Bellaire are routinely affected by a cluster of schools in the area, including an expandeding Episcopal High School at Loop 610 and Bissonnet; Post Oak Montessori and HISD's Mandarin Chinese Immersion SchoolGordon Elementary at Bissonnet and Avenue B; Pin Oak Middle School near Loop 610, at Glenmont and Avenue B; and the Houston Community College Southwest Campus just outside of Bellaire along Loop 610 at Glenmont.
+In particular, streets and intersections in northeast Bellaire are routinely affected by a cluster of schools in the area, including an expandeding Episcopal High School at Loop 610 and Bissonnet; Post Oak Montessori and HISD's Mandarin Chinese Immersion School Cordon Elementary at Bissonnet and Avenue B (with HISD intending to relocate the Mandarin school at the time this Comprehensive Plan was updated in 2015); Pin Oak Middle School near Loop 610, at Glenmont and Avenue B; and the Houston Community College Southwest Campus just outside of Bellaire along Loop 610 at Glenmont.